Tennis elbow

 There is no proof that the following treatments help:

-- various injection treatments (for example with blood taken from your own body or Botox)
+- various injection treatments, for example, with blood taken from your own body or with Botox

 - laser therapy